 Keep track of every small success!
 Progress is progress, no matter how small.
 Every small fitness accomplishment you acknowledge will help keep you motivated, whether it’s nailing the jab or feeling more comfortable with footwork around the heavy bag.
 If your main goal is to hit an 8-punch boxing combination, but you know you get frustrated in class and aren’t quite there yet, set smaller goals to build your way up to it.
 Start small by shadowboxing in front of the mirror practicing 2-punch combinations.
 Once you’re consistently hitting 2-punch combinations with confidence, celebrate and add on a punch.
 Repeat until you’re at your main goal of the 8-punch combination.

 Check out our Boxing Basics: PUNCH HARD with Maximum Power video to get you started:

 3. Stick To It

 Experts say it takes about 21 days for a new activity to become a habit and 6 months for it to become part of your lifestyle.
-The overwhelming majority of our Title Boxing Club Clemmons members had never boxed before stepping foot into our club.
+The overwhelming majority of our TITLE Boxing Club members had never boxed before stepping foot into one of our clubs or trying a TITLE On Demand at-home class.
+Boxing is a sport and learning the skills within the sport takes time.
 No one is an expert in their first class…or even their 100th class.
 Be persistent and patient.
 You’ll notice yourself getting better every class, and as we like to say in the boxing world, “you’ll be hooked.”